saraemp/egusphere-2023-53/README.md

 The script can be run using Jupyter Notebook.
 The test for the package can be done with the notebooks;
  "3_postprocessing/Figures/Fig_3d.ipynb" or "3_postprocessing/Figures/Fig_6.ipynb"

+All other scripts will require the full model outputs to run.
+These files are hundreds of gigabytes, therefore, it is best that the user run the model with the given configurations and generate their own model outputs.

 ##  Running model via Docker
 In order to reproduce the full model results you will need to re-run the model.
 The simplest way to do this is via using the badlandsmodel docker image.